 Advantages of Pesticides

-Together with the development of high-yield seed varieties, advancing technologies in irrigation and greenhouses, and the development of synthetic fertilizers, pesticides have contributed to a tremendous increase in crop productivity.
+Together with the development of high-yield seed varieties, advancing technologies in irrigation and greenhouses, and the development of synthetic fertilizers, herbicides, and pesticides have contributed to a tremendous increase in crop productivity.
 Pesticides have improved food security by generally increasing output and nearly eliminating catastrophic crop failures.
 This, in turn, has saved many farmers from bankruptcy.
 It’s hard to argue with such results.

 Problems With Pesticides